comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

    .. vimeo:: 454124701

-Power iteration is a simple method for finding the eigenvalue of `A` with largest eigenvalue (in magnitude).
+Power iteration is a simple method for finding the largest eigenvalue of `A` (in magnitude).
 It is based on the following idea.
 We expand a vector `v` in eigenvectors of `A`,

    .. math::